QuantEcon/lecture-python-intro/lectures/supply_demand_heterogeneity.md

 In the real world, households, firms and other economic agents differ from one another along many dimensions.

-In this lecture, we introduce heterogeneity across consumers by allowing their preferences and endownments to differ.
+In this lecture, we introduce heterogeneity across consumers by allowing their preferences and endowments to differ.

 We will examine competitive equilibrium in this setting.